acho-eb/MVP/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I made a wikipedia visualizer for the online game: Final Fantasy XIV.
+I developed an application that showcases the playable jobs in the online game: Final Fantasy XIV.
 I used React and React Router to allow seamless traversal through 21 different pages.
 Styling was done with pure HTML, CSS, and CSS grid.

 <p align="right">(<a href="#top">back to top</a>)</p>